niedzielski/mw-components/readme.md

 - `run build`: compile source inputs to bundle outputs under `dist/`.
 - `test` / `t`: build the project and execute all tests.
 Anything that can be validated automatically before publishing runs through this command.
-- `run format`: apply lint fixes automatically where available.
+- `run format`: apply lint fixes (TypeScript, Less, and Vue) automatically where available.
 - `run docs`: generate all documentation under `docs/`.
 - `version`: see [Versioning](#versioning).